araobp/can-bus/README.md

 ![waveform](./doc/waveform.jpg)

+## Current status

+Version 0.1 has just been released on March 17, 2018.

 ## Motivation

 I evaluated CAN on mbed LPC1768 boards with CAN tranceivers(MCP2561), but LPC1768 is expensive for IoT prototyping.